northwood-labs/ssm-shell/README.md

 ### AWS Session Manager Plugin

+Install [aws/session-manager-plugin](https://github.com/aws/session-manager-plugin).
 This software plugs into the AWS CLI, allowing you to connect to the instances using it.
 If you are on macOS, this is a 2-step process.

 ```bash
 brew install session-manager-plugin